tensorflow/tflite-micro/tensorflow/lite/micro/docs/online_memory_allocation_overview.md

 ## Model Prepare Phase

 After the interpreter has initialized all operator kernels, another pass through the subgraph is done.
-This time, each operator implementations that provides a `TfLiteRegistration::prepare()` function is called.
+This time, each operator implementation that provides a `TfLiteRegistration::prepare()` function is called.
 This phase in TFLM is used for kernels to verify capabilities from model information, validate shapes, allocate any scratch buffers requested (through